 If you are living with a chronic pain condition, then you will know only too well that it can affect every part of your life.
-Your inability to function as you used to or carry out the simplest of tasks can affect your mental health as well as impacting on personal and working relationships.
+Your inability to function as you used to or carry out the simplest of tasks can affect your mental health as well as impact personal and working relationships.

 Many chronic pain conditions can worsen depending on diet, exercise levels, and the sufferer's general mindset.
 It's important to understand the signs that go hand in hand with a flare-up and monitor the triggers to allow you to manage the pain as effectively as possible.
 Food diaries in particular can be extremely beneficial as many foods go hand in hand with increased pain.